NKorea claims second successful test of hypersonic missile

 While North Korea appears to have made progress in the development of a hypersonic missile, it still needs more test flights to determine whether it meets its tactical objectives or how advanced a hypersonic weapon it could develop, said Lee Choon Geun, an expert and honorary research fellow at South Korea’s Science and Technology Policy Institute.

-A photo of the launch shows that the upper parts of the missiles launched in September and this week are slightly different.
+A photo of the launch shows that the upper parts of the missiles launched in September and this week have different shapes.
 Lee said this suggests that North Korea is testing two versions of warheads for a missile still under development or it is actually developing two different types of hypersonic missiles.

 He said the missile’s reported lateral movement would provide the weapon with a greater maneuverability to evade enemy missile defense systems.